codewitch-honey-crisis/retro_clock/article.md

 ```
 The code therein is generated from the contents of `/www` as part of the build process.

-Next up, a bunch of state we use to track the wifi information
+Next up, we need a bunch of state we use to track the WiFi information:

 ```c
 static bool wifi_intialized = false;